 To create a financial forecast that accurately represents your business's outlook, remember to factor in other day-to-day operating expenses.

-The financial forecast of your edible seaweeds farm will enable you to assess the profitability potential of your business in the coming years and how much capital is required to fund the actions planned in the business plan.
+The financial forecast of your edible seaweed farm will enable you to assess the profitability potential of your business in the coming years and how much capital is required to fund the actions planned in the business plan.

 - The profit and loss (P&L) statement,